chickenn00dle/workbench/README.md

 ## Testing

-1. Run the the development server
+1. Run the the development server.
+A browser should open to `localhost:800X`

 ```
 npm start
 ```

-2. Open a broswer and point to localhost:8080.
-(You should see a very simple welcome page.)
+2. Make some changes to a `scss` or `js` file and make sure it reflect in the browser.

 And just like that, you're ready to begin development :)